 Ideas for Encouraging Communication and Social Behavior In Children with Autism

 The Mand-Model technique will encourage communicative competence because it is designed for children who are generally not initiators of communicative exchanges.
 The Mand-Model technique is used to request a verbal response from a child who may not typically initiate verbal communication.
 This technique involves modeling verbal communication by naming the object the child desires.
 Then, you can have the child repeat what you have said.
 This approach is likely to be successful with children when they will be communicating to recieve highly preferred items.
 For example, food, drink, and toys are more likely to ensure a high level of motivation.
 (Mirenda & Iacono, 1988)

 Incidental Teaching Technique

 Incidental teaching refers to the the “interaction between an adult and a single child, which is used by the adult to transmit information or give the child practice in developing a skill.”
 All interactions are child-initiated.
-However, in order to produce the child’s interactions, the adult arranges the environment so that the child must engage the adult’s assistance in order to get a desired item.
+However, in order to produce the child’s interactions, the adult arranges the environment so that the child will need the adult’s assistance in order to get a desired item.
 (Mirenda & Iacono, 1988) It is almost like you are getting in their way on purpose so that they have to do something to communicate to you or to get your attention in order to get what they want.

 Time Delay Technique